 “They go from cells that make sickle cells to super cells—the cells that help me be better.”

 NPR Correspondent Rob Stein broke the story in July 2019.
 You can follow him to get updates.
 In October and early November, he talked with Victoria to find out how things are going.
 Later in November, he talked to Victoria about evidence that the treatment is working.
+As of June 2020, Victoria appears to be thriving.

 A Patient Hopes Gene-Editing Can Help With Pain Of Sickle Cell Disease